 padmāsana-sthite devi parabrahma-svarūpiṇi ।

 mahālakṣmi namo ’stu te ॥

 O Goddess, seated on a lotus, embodiment of the absolute Brahman,

 O supreme Goddess Mahalakshmi,

-Many people worship the Goddess in the form of Shri Mahalakshmi every day; however, special prayers are offered to her during the festivals of Navaratri, the “nine nights” of the Goddess, and Deepavali, the celebration of God’s light illuminating our homes and lives.
-For seekers of the Truth, worshiping Shri Mahalakshmi with love and devotion carries great significance in their sadhana, their spiritual journey.
-To express devotion to Shri Mahalakshmi is to honor a form of the indwelling Goddess Kundalini Shakti, who is awakened by the Siddha Yoga Guru, continually guides our sadhana as living grace from within.
+Many people worship the supreme Goddess in the form of Shri Lakshmi every day; however, special prayers are offered to her during the festivals of Navaratri, the “nine nights” of the Goddess, and Deepavali, the celebration of God’s light illuminating our homes and lives.
+For seekers of the Truth, worshiping Shri Lakshmi with love and devotion carries great significance in their sadhana, their spiritual journey.
+To express devotion to Shri Mahalakshmi is to honor a form of the indwelling Goddess Kundalini Shakti, who is awakened by the Siddha Yoga Guru and who continually guides our sadhana as living grace from within.